TCP vs UDP: A Comprehensive Guide

 HTTP/HTTPS (Hypertext Transfer Protocol/Secure)

-Purpose: Facilitates the transfer of web content, including text, images, and multimedia, over the Internet.
+Function: Deals with the transfer of web content like texts, images, and audio-visuals across the Internet.

 FTP (File Transfer Protocol)